-Preparation, preparation and some more preparation.
-You need to thoroughly prepare yourself and your dog for the camping trip.
+Once you’ve decided on the right campsite, you need to thoroughly prepare yourself and your dog for the camping trip.
 It is better to be prepared beforehand than go there and realize things aren’t working out.
 You need to properly train your dog for the trip.

 Ensure all shots and vaccination are updated